 Here’s what I suggest.
 Unpack your entire BOB and then put back only the items where for which you can answer, yes, to the question “Do I really need this?”
 This will also give you a chance to save extra space by packing everything back in a way that make sense.
 Whether you decide you need most of the stuff in there or not, I suggest you go take a hike, literally.
 Find out just how long you can walk with that thing on your back.

 Make sure you have every essential you can possibly need.
-I strongly recommend you consult this megalist I put together of all the things that could belong in one’s BOB just to make sure you haven’t left anything out.
+I strongly recommend you see this list I put together of all the things that could belong in one’s BOB.

 Before you start filling your kitchen table with your BOB items, how about you try and find ways to get smaller versions of them?
 For example, you can get devices that use smaller, AAA batteries instead of the bigger and heavier AAs?
 Just a thought.